harleygray/digital-garden/content/notes/blueprint map.md

 tags:
 - blueprint
 enableToc: false
-description: a vision of my ideal life, and how to move towards it
+description: "a vision of my ideal life, and how i'm moving towards it"
-thumbnail: ["/images/heaven_and_earth.png"]
+thumbnail: "/images/heaven_and_earth.png"
 images: ["/images/heaven_and_earth.png"]
 ---
 # what is this for?